bobjrsenior/SMBBMCourseModifier/README.md

 ### Installing This Plugin

+1. Backup your save file so you don't mess up your local times
-1. Download the SMBBMCourseModifier.BepInEx.zip file from the Releases page
+2. Download the SMBBMCourseModifier.BepInEx.zip file from the Releases page
-2. Extract it in your main game folder (the zip file structure should put the plugin in the right place)
+3. Extract it in your main game folder (the zip file structure should put the plugin in the right place)

 ## Using The Plugin